I think we'll probably start with soundbites two and three and just go in order from there.

 The limited government, and then they want to get inside everybody's bedroom.

-It's not the that that is a leftist argument to try to uh uh diffuse confidence among conservatives about the issue.
+It's not, that is a leftist argument to try to diffuse confidence among conservatives about the issue.

-Let me let me tell you about the limited government is not at all applicable here.
+Let me tell you about the limited government is not at all applicable here.

 Our founding documents include the Declaration of Independence.

-The Declaration of Independence is written long before the Constitution.
+The Declaration of Independence was written before the Constitution.

 The Declaration formed a basis for which the Constitution, along with the Federalist Papers, would be written.

-The framers and the signers of the Declaration of Independence were affirming with the declaration that it was the position of the United States that we were all created equal with unalienable rights, among them life,
+The framers and the signers of the Declaration of Independence were affirming with the Declaration that it was the position of the United States that we were all created equal with unalienable rights, among them life, capitalized,

-capitalized, emphasized life, liberty, pursuit of happiness, which means that the government was going to ensure that life, liberty, and pursuit of happiness were guaranteed because those are rights granted to us by our creator, our creator, unalienable rights.
+emphasized, life, liberty, pursuit of happiness, which means that the government was going to ensure that life, liberty, and pursuit of happiness were guaranteed because those are rights granted to us by our creator, our creator.

 We are all created equal.